sreachtools/SReachTools/docs/_docs/src/modules/stochReach/setBased/SReachSet/index.md

     stoch_reach_set
-                - Approximation (over- or under-approximation) of the stochastic reach set extra_info  - [Available for 'chance-open'/'genzps-open'] A MATLAB struct containing additional info, like optimal open-loop input vector from the vertices and the initial state with maximum reach probability.
+                - Approximation (over- or under-approximation) of the stochastic reach set extra_info  - A MATLAB struct containing additional info, like optimal open-loop input vector from the vertices and the initial state with maximum reach probability in case of 'chance-open'/'genzps-open', and the effective_target_tube in case of 'lag-over/lag-under'.

   Notes:
   * 'set_of_dirs' and 'init_safe_set_affine' needs to be provided to the options if 'chance-open' or 'genzps-open' is to be used.
 See SReachSetOptions() for more details
   * See @LtiSystem/getConcatMats for more information about the notation used.
+  * For lagrangian underapproximation approach, see getSReachLagUnderapprox.
+      - From computational geometry, intersections and Minkowski differences are best performed in facet representation and Minkowski sums are best performed in vertex representation.
+However, since in this computation, all three operations are required, scalability of the algorithm is severly hampered, despite theoretical elegance.
+      - Since box and random approaches in SReachSetOptions produce Polyhedron objects for disturbance sets, we rely on MPT for all the set operations.
+        This means we do have scalability issues mentioned above.
+      - For ellipsoid approach in SReachSetOptions, we seek a purely facet-based operation and utilize the ray-shooting algorithm to compute a facet-based underapproximation of the Minkowski sum step (via vertex-based underapproximation, followed by projection, followed by convex hull operation)

   =============================================================================